quentinducasse/decima/README.md

 python tests/test_otacon_api.py  # LLM code generation (requires API key) python tests/test_campbell_workflow.py  # Full workflow - mcnptools unavailable
 ```

-**Important Limitations:**
-- `test_campbell_workflow.py` will complete successfully (all agents work) but execution will fail with `ModuleNotFoundError: No module named 'mcnptools'`
-- This is **expected behavior** - mcnptools is not available in the EVA sandbox environment when running locally
-- The workflow itself works correctly (QUIET, EMMA, OTACON, EVA all complete), but the generated code cannot execute
-- Each test provides clear error messages with setup instructions

 **Docker Mode (Method 2) - RECOMMENDED:**
 ```bash